PhotoPay/photopay-ios/README.md

 	- taking full resolution photo and sending it to processing
 	- scanning barcodes on images in e-mail etc.

-DirectAPI-sample demo app here will present UIImagePickerController for taking full resolution photos, and then process it with Microblink SDK to get scanning results using Direct processing API.
+DirectAPI-sample demo app here will present UIImagePickerController for taking full resolution photos, and then process it with PhotoPay SDK to get scanning results using Direct processing API.

 Direct processing API is handled with [`MBRecognizerRunner`](http://photopay.github.io/photopay-ios/Classes/MBRecognizerRunner.html).
 That is a class that handles processing of images.
 It also has protocols as [`MBRecognizerRunnerViewController`](http://photopay.github.io/photopay-ios/Classes/MBRecognizerRunnerViewController.html).
 Developer can choose which protocol to conform: